-Savory and delicious chicken enchiladas with green chile enchilada sauce, sour cream and lots of freshly grated Pepper Jack cheese!
-These enchiladas are always a hit!
+Green Chile and Pepper Jack Cheese Chicken Enchiladas are savory and delicious!
+They’re loaded with green Chile enchilada sauce, sour cream and freshly grated Pepper Jack cheese.
+These enchiladas are incredible!

-- 3 medium boneless skinless chicken breasts, cooked then shredded
+- 3 medium boneless skinless chicken breasts cooked then shredded

-- 8 flour tortillas (soft taco size)
+- 8 flour tortillas soft taco size

-- 1 (4 ounce) can diced green chilies
+- 1 can (4 ounces) diced green chilies

 - 1 cup sour cream